pShubhanjay/matplot-lib/README.md

-# matplot-lib
+# HD graph Creator using matplot-lib
-A simple python application to Create HD graphs of your models or input which can be integrated into your jupyter notebook too.
+A simple python application to Create HD graphs of your models or custom inputs which can be integrated into your jupyter notebook too.
+You can customize values to your need